Thursday, October 13, 2016

 Darwin and Surrounds

-The wetlands are at their best late in the season when the water starts to recede causing the birds to congregate together.
-We were able to take some wonderful photos from the largest bird hide we have ever seen located on the edge of the wetlands.
+Another short drive today of just over 200 km.
+After spending the past seven days in Kakadu, we joined the Arnhem Highway and soon stopped at the Mamukala Wetlands.
+The wetlands are at their best late in the season when the water begins to recede, causing the birds to gather together.
+We managed to take some wonderful photos from the largest bird hide we have ever seen, located on the edge of the wetlands.

-My parents lived on Myilly Point in Darwin in the late sixties and I attended my final years schooling here.
-Our house was on a cliff overlooking Mindil Beach.This was before the casino was built.
+My parents lived on Myilly Point in Darwin in the late sixties, and I attended my final years of schooling there.
+Our house was on a cliff overlooking Mindil Beach.
+This was before the casino was built.

-The accommodation on Myilly Point was set aside for the heads of all the government departments and also included the Army Colonel whose residence was at the very tip.
-There was one exception to this and that was the private residence of the Paspaleys.
-That's the Paspaleys who own the largest pearling company in Australia.
+The accommodation at Myilly Point was reserved for the heads of all government departments, including the Army Colonel whose residence was at the very tip.
+The only exception was the private residence of the Paspaleys, who own the largest pearling company in Australia.
+Cyclone Tracy hit Darwin in 1974, causing widespread destruction that included demolishing all the houses on Myilly Point.

-We can highly recommend the Hidden Valley Tourist Park.
+We recommend the Hidden Valley Tourist Park.

 Some of our outings have included: